PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Analysis report Istanbul Senin - 2025-03/index.md

 ### Tracking domains:

-- o1052226.ingest.sentry.io
+- o1052226.ingest.sentry[.]io

 ### Kobil server

 These domains are part of the Kobil SDKs, a kobil app is always connected to a dedicated server.

-- ibb03.api.ibb-prod.istanbulsenin.kobil.com
+- ibb03.api.ibb-prod.istanbulsenin.kobil[.]com
-- telemetry.ibb-prod.istanbulsenin.kobil.com
+- telemetry.ibb-prod.istanbulsenin.kobil[.]com
-- smartscreen.ibb-prod.istanbulsenin.kobil.com
+- smartscreen.ibb-prod.istanbulsenin.kobil[.]com
-- icerik-web.miniapp-prod.istanbulsenin.kobil.com
+- icerik-web.miniapp-prod.istanbulsenin.kobil[.]com

 ### Istanbul services

 These domains are contacted when we open the "mini-apps" on the application.
 These "mini-apps" are basically webviews that opens inside the Istanbul Senin app, providing various services, from air quality levels, to trees locations, where to get water, and much more.
 This list is only a few domains contacted, there are a lot more, but it wouldn't make much sense copying them all here.

-- hamidiyesu.istanbulsenin.istanbul
+- hamidiyesu.istanbulsenin[.]istanbul
-- icerik.istanbulsenin.istanbul
+- icerik.istanbulsenin[.]istanbul
-- anitagac.istanbul
+- anitagac[.]istanbul
 - ...

 ### Governement services:

 In the middle of all the domains contacted, a few of them belongs to the Turkish government.

-- services.ibb.gov.tr
+- services.ibb.gov[.]tr
-- haritaservis.ibb.gov.tr
+- haritaservis.ibb.gov[.]tr

 ## Conclusion